This is the 2021/22 application information.

 If your loan is to cover the full cost of your fees then you do not need to make any payment directly to us.
 In order to complete your enrolment you will need to complete a tuition fee payment agreement - full details of this can be found here.
 You will not be charged the £50 fee for this if your loan covers the full value of the fees - this should be done at enrolment for new students and before re-enrolment for returning students.

-US Department of Education loans originated by QMUL will be disbursed in three equal instalments during each term.
+US Department of Education loans originated by QMUL will be disbursed in equal instalments during each semester.

 Each disbursement is subject to the following conditions: